Mychal Judge: Canonization debate

 Several organizations have proposed to the Vatican a possible canonization, to which the Archdiocese of New York and the Franciscan Third Order have not given clear answers.
 However, Christian denominations that are not in communion with Rome have canonized him, recognizing him as a saint and a martyr while his tomb, in the Holy Sepulchre Cemetery of Totowa, has been becoming a kind of "informal sanctuary".

-While there is an active campaign to open his cause of beatification (the first step to canonization), there remains a controversy over his illicit sexual activity (despite his vow of chastity) and his disobedience towards Church hierarchy regarding certain circumstances which has represented a serious obstacle to his being named a saint.

-The fact that Judge had a homosexual orientation is likely to be an impediment to beatification.
+The fact that Judge disagreed with the Catholic Church official doctrine on homosexuality is likely to be an impediment to beatification.
 Postulators have argued that there are precedents of saints and openly LGBT martyrs.
 In 2021, 20 years after his death, an official cause was initiated, but without the official support of the Archdiocese of New York, but from an independent postulator, the Rv.
 Luis Fernando Escalante, directly in charge of the cause in Rome.